kaisdukes/quran-neural-chunker/README.md

 # Quran Verse Chunker

+*Join us on a new journey!
+Visit the [Corpus 2.0 upgrade project](https://github.com/kaisdukes/quranic-corpus) for new work on the Quranic Arabic Corpus.*

+## What’s in this Repo?

 A data preprocessor for the Quranic Treebank.
 Divides longer verses into smaller chunks.

 To work with this codebase, you will need a strong background in Artificial Intelligence applied to Quranic Research, specifically in the fields of Computational Linguistics and Natural Language Processing (NLP).